Capacity building in Morocco, Mauritania and Tunisia continues to thrive!

 After introducing the key concepts of the Convention, community-based inventory techniques and the preparation of nominations, the second phase of the project gives participants the opportunity to learn how to elaborate safeguarding plans and how intangible cultural heritage goes hand in hand with sustainable development.
 Moreover, advisory services will be provided in the field of cultural policy for safeguarding intangible cultural heritage.

 The program will also help participants to better master the utilization of the International Assistance mechanism of the Convention and to strengthen partnerships between ministries of culture, civil society and academic professionals.

 To this end, a workshop on preparing requests for International Assistance was held in Atar, Mauritania, from 1 to 3 April 2017 in order to train staff from the Ministry of Culture and Handicrafts, the Mauritanian Institute for Heritage Research and two Mauritanian accredited NGOs.

 A similar workshop is taking place at the moment in Tunisia and another will be held in Morocco next week with the same objectives.

-Salvaguardia del patrimonio cultural inmaterial mediante el fortalecimiento de las capacidades nacionales en Marruecos, en Mauritania y en Túnez (1 de marzo de 2013 – 1 de septiembre de 2018)
+Salvaguardia del patrimonio cultural inmaterial mediante el fortalecimiento de las capacidades nacionales en Marruecos, en Mauritania y en Túnez (1 de marzo de 2013 – 1 de diciembre de 2021)